zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 Because we reference the usertable file through import, we are able to refer to its **metadata** and **columns** attributes here.
 This **`respondWithRows`** function expects an array of rows, so we'll improve the Router to call this function with some rows so that we can present them back to the user.

-2. Update the **UserTableDataservice** constructor, modifying and expanding upon the Router
+2. Update the **UserTableDataservice** constructor, modifying and expanding upon the Router.

 ```typescript
   constructor(context: any){